ejmr/Luvent/README.md

 attached to that event.
 You may trigger an event multiple times and can provide different arguments to that event’s functions each time.

+There exists some great alternatives to Luvent, as you will see listed below.
+However, most of those libraries do not have an explicit license.
+I created Luvent to use in a commercial game, built on the [LÖVE][] framework, and so I could not use any library that did not explicitly grant legal permission to use the code in that situation.
+Luvent may not be that different from existing libraries in terms of its functionality; but it is and will always be free for developers to use in any program whether it is commercial or not.

 Requirements
 ------------